 Royal Leamington Spa Town Council: No objection.
 Trust that the developer will work closely with the District Council and the County Council to ensure suitable infrastructure.
 Concern expressed at possible problems with traffic and would press for a strategic cycle route.

-Public response: 158 objections have been received, raising the following concerns:
+Public response: 164 objections have been received (including one from the "Save Warwick Group"), raising the following concerns: